devab2081/ethical-hacking-learning-daily-log/Day-14/notes.md

-# Personal Notes – Day 14
+### Personal Notes

-- Short points
-- Things to revise
-- Important reminders
+- Architecture shows how a web app is built
+- Client, server, database are main parts
+- Data flow is important
+- Architecture impacts security